-To figure out what happens if you don’t eat enough fat on keto, the information below helps dieters assess if they’re getting enough fats and if they’re consuming the right types of fats before reviewing the potential side effects and risks.1
+To understand the consequences of not eating enough fat on keto, the information below helps dieters assess if they’re getting enough fats and if they’re consuming the right types of fats before reviewing the potential side effects and risks.1

 Not only can a lack of fats be a health concern due to the possibility of nutrient deficiencies and gallstones, but a lack of fat can actually ruin a keto diet since excessive carbs and proteins will kick individuals out of ketosis.